TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-acrossregions-or-disasterrecoverysite.md

 <!--issueDescription-->

-Below information guides in <b>configuring Availability Group across different regions or as a Disaster Recovery Site </b>
+Below information guides in **configuring Availability Group across different regions or as a Disaster Recovery Site**

 <!--/issueDescription-->